oracle-livelabs/database/23cfree/change-pw/change-pw-sql.md

     ```
     ![Change password](images/change-password1.png " ")

-6. Once the password has been changed you can exit SQL Plus.
-However, we will be using SQL Plus in the labs to follow, so feel free to leave it open for now.
+6. Once the password has been changed you can exit SQL Plus as sysdba.

     ```
-		SQL> exit;
+		SQL> <copy>exit</copy>
 Disconnected from Oracle Database 23c Free, Release 23.0.0.0.0 - Developer-Release Version 23.2.0.0.0
 [FREE:oracle@hol23cfdr:~]$